-If there is evidence that the applicant/member of the household has acted and/or been identified as perpetrating antisocial behaviour which makes them unsuitable to be a customer in the property they have applied for the application may be refused.
-This will only be in circumstances where the nature and severity of the antisocial behaviour is a serious threat to Great Places colleagues, customers or the community.
-Consideration will be given to how long ago the incidents occurred, whether there were factors involved which were related to the previous address, and how the individual has conducted themselves since and whether the customer's circumstances have changed significantly.
+If there is evidence that the applicant/member of the household has acted and/or been identified as perpetrating antisocial behaviour which makes them unsuitable to be a customer in the property, their application may be refused.
+This will only be in circumstances where the nature and severity of the antisocial behaviour is a serious threat to Great Places colleagues, customers, or the community.
+Consideration will be given to how long ago the incidents occurred, whether there were factors involved which were related to the previous address, how the individual has conducted themselves since and whether the customer's circumstances have changed significantly.